martza/COVID-19/README.md

 * For the daily new cases the code fits three different models (linear, gaussian and logistic) and selects the model with the R squared score that is closest to 1.

-* A linear model is used for mapping daily new deaths to daily new cases in time (*the implementation of a non-linear model is in progress*).
+* A linear model is used for mapping daily new deaths to daily new cases in time.
+For the linear model, this module is choosing between linear regression with least squares and regression with regularization (Ridge) with built-in cross-validation.
+It returns the method with the largest R squared value. (*The implementation of a non-linear model is in progress*).

 ### Code Organization